crcdng/hen-timeline/timeline.md

 # HEN timeline

+*Please make sure to read the [README.md](README.md) for context and license use*

+*If you read this on Github, there is a more comfortable reading experience on Gitbook: [https://crcdng.gitbook.io/hen-timeline/](https://crcdng.gitbook.io/hen-timeline/)*

 ## Introduction

 [Hic et Nunc](https://web.archive.org/web/20211107123525/https://www.hicetnunc.xyz/) (abbreviated H=N, sometimes HEN or hen) was the first NFT art place on the [Tezos](https://tezos.com/) blockchain.
 This brief timeline is meant to help preserve common memory by recording key events of its development.
 Therefore it primarily focuses on H=N itself (and later on the offsprings coming out of the community such as Teia) and does not attempt to serve as a timeline of blockchains, NFTs or crypto art in general.
 These topics are covered in some excellent resources: